GETTING STARTED

 What is Upstream?
 What are Upstream’s market hours and trading days?
 What does it mean that Upstream is a MERJ Exchange Market?
 What is MERJ Exchange?
 How is MERJ regulated?
 Who can trade on Upstream?
 Who can buy Collectibles on Upstream?
 What devices can I trade on?
 Can a U.S.-based investor trade on Upstream?
 What opportunities can I participate in on Upstream?
 How much does it cost to use Upstream?
 What technology is powering Upstream?
 What is the vision behind Upstream?OPENING & FUNDING YOUR ACCOUNT

 What is a Signing Key and why is it so important?
 How do I backup my Signing Key?
 How do I disable Two-Factor Authentication?
 What does the ‘Logout’ button do?
-What happens if I lose my phone or delete the app?
+What happens if I lose my phone, computer, or delete the app?
 What happens if I lost my Signing Key and forgot to back it up?
 How do I change or update my personal information?
 How do I change my bank information?
 How will you communicate with me about my account?
 Will I receive notices or statements?
 Will my account information remain confidential?
 How is the money in my Upstream account protected?
 How are the securities in my Upstream account protected?
 How do I enable biometric security?
 How do I close my Upstream account?TRADING & PORTFOLIO MANAGEMENT

 Where do I go on the app to buy and sell securities from the market?
 What’s the Orderbook?
 How do I buy securities?
 How do I sell securities?
 How do I transfer shares to Upstream?
 How to move shares back to US markets What are the different order expiry options?
 How do I manage my security Portfolio?
 How do I sell securities from my Portfolio screen?
 How do I add a security to my Watchlist?
 How do I cancel an active securities order?
 How can I see the blockchain details for my orders?
 What are candlestick charts?
 Does Upstream offer margin trading?
 Does Upstream allow short selling?
 Does Upstream solicit trades?
 What are the fees associated with trading?
 What is a dividend?
 What is an ex-dividend and record date?
-What are the risks of investing?OPTIONS
+What are the risks of investing?OPTIONS TRADING

 What is a Collectible?
 What is the Upstream Collectibles Marketplace?
 How do I Claim a Collectible?
 How can I purchase a Collectible?
 What’s a redeemable Collectible?
 How can I redeem a Collectibles?
 What are Collectible Transactions?
 What is a Collectibles Auction?
 How can I sell a Collectibles?
 What if I am the highest bidder when the Collectible Auction closes?
 Where can I create a Collectible?
 Can I track how my auction is doing?
 What happens if one or more people bid above my reserve price?
 What happens if nobody bids at or above my reserve price?
 Can I cancel an auction before the close?
 How do I place a bid?
 Where can I read the full Terms and Conditions for Collectible Auctions?
 What technical standard do Upstream Collectibles follow?
 How do I report objectionable Collectible media?
 How do I report copyright infringements of Collectible media offered for auction?
 When I own a Collectibles, what are my rights?
 How do I export my Collectible, and what is the fee for a Collectibles export?
 How can I “see” my exported Collectible in MetaMask?
 What might Upstream consider objectionable Collectible material?
 What are Upstream’s unique Collectible integrations?
 How do I book an intro call?
 What are the Collectibles on Upstream versus Collectibles on other platforms?GETTING LISTED ON UPSTREAM

 How do I list my company on Upstream?
 How do I receive an application to list my company on Upstream?
 What are the benefits of listing my company on Upstream?
 Why should I make secondary trading a part of my growth strategy?
 What types of assets are traded on Upstream?
 What’s included in Upstream’s marketing package for listing?
 What is a digital coupon?
 How do I claim a digital coupon?
-How do I redeem a digital coupon?FAQS
+How do I redeem a digital coupon?GENERAL OFFER INFORMATION

 What is a Prospectus?
 What are the major differences between common and preferred stock?
 What is a PIPE, private placement or secondary offering?
 What is Suitability?
 What is a Registration Statement?
 What is an Unaccredited investor?IN-APP ADVERTISING